evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 ## Conclusions

-In this post we have learned how to write a simple chat app.
+In this post we have learned how to write a simple chat app, and we used the [asynchronous Socket API][asyncsocket].

-For simplicity, we used the [blocking Socket API][socket].
-As an exercise, you can try to develop your own version using [Java NIO asynchronous APIs][asyncsocket].

 As promised in the [previous post][minjavactors], in the final part of this series we will revisit the actor runtime and define a **fully-typed** version, which will benefit from exhaustiveness checks!